Skip to main content

 The Vakataka prince, Rudrasena II, who later ascended the Vakataka throne, and Prabhavati received much respect and prestige.
 Having married in the Shaivite Vakataka kingdom, she proudly embraced her Vaishnava lineage, granting lands, issuing coins and constructing temples dedicated to Vishnu while being in a Shaivist dynasty.
 Such was her devotion that the residents of Nandivardhana, the erstwhile capital of the Vakatakas, called her Atyanta-Bhagawad.
 More than being devoted, she was politically prolific, monetarily resplendent, witty, intelligent, and a woman with an iron will.
 Her role in saving the Vakataka dynasty became more prominent due to her sudden demise.

 It is strongly believed that Prabhavati actively assisted her father, Chandragupta Vikramaditya, in completely subjugating the Western Satraps and conquering Gujarat.
-Her father sent several court officials for her assistance, most notable Kalidasa.
+Her father sent several court officials for her assistance, most notably Kalidasa.
 Her daughter, Atibhavati, commissioned the inscription at Ramtek Hill Narasimha temple, dedicating it to the lineage and mother.
-Kalidasa is believed to have composed Meghaduta at the same time as Ramtek.
+Kalidasa is believed to have composed MeghadÅ«ta at the same time as Ramtek.
 Her authority, political dogma, reign, and ideology were somewhat unchallenged.
 While many may argue that being the daughter of Chandragupta Vikramaditya gave her many advantages, Prabhavati always wanted to create her own space in the Vakatakas while never forgetting her Gupta origins.
 Under Prabhavati, the Gupta-Vakataka alliance, a Shaiva-Vaishnava alliance, became prosperous and masters of the entire North and the Deccan.
 After being a competent ruler for twenty-five odd years, she left the reign in her youngest son’s hands.

 Aftermath:

-When her youngest son ascended the throne, his reign was peaceful until the last few years when the Gupta king, Kumaragupta, the brother of Prabhavati, died, leaving the North in a state of unrest.
-There were a few uprisings, and he even dared to invade the Gupta territories but died soon after.
+When her youngest son ascended the throne, his reign was peaceful until the last few years, when the Gupta king, Kumaragupta, the brother of Prabhavati, died, leaving the North in a state of unrest.
+There were a few uprisings, and he even dared to invade the Gupta territories, but he died soon after.
 There was a war of succession, and Narendrasena emerged victorious.
 Since Skandagupta was engaged in a war with the Huna, Narendrasena raided Central India and conquered many parts, most notably Chhattisgarh.
 He was succeeded by his son Prithvisena II.
 During his time, the Vishnukundins became too powerful, and he had to accept their supremacy since he had no successors.
 After his death, the Nandivardhana branch came to an end.

 A woman whose story may have been completely lost was discovered, and people got to know that there lived a woman whose political prowess stood at par, perhaps more, than any contemporary woman of her time in the world.
 She never declared herself an empress; neither called herself a ruler or a protector.
 Prabhavati, with every bit of wit and might, performed every duty of an empress while being a regent of her sons.
-From a Gupta Kumari to a Vakataka Mahadevi of unparalleled prowess, her name continues to be a glinting lantern-from the depths of Ajanta to the ruins of Nalanda.
+From a Gupta Kumari to a Vakataka Mahadevi of unparalleled prowess, her name continues to be a glinting lantern from the depths of Ajanta to the ruins of Nalanda.

 You can further read historical fiction on the same at Shomik's blog